-I want friends.
-Justly, I really have a hard time making friends.
-I nicely need to type out everything I want to say or point to letters and that can take a while.
-Justly, I need support staff to help me find places and situations to meet new people and who can help me to make and have friends.
-Support staff has to help me talk to people using my voice output technology.
-It is greatly important for staff to support me in writing answers and communicating with others, and not to answer for me.
-Helping me do that is nice but also necessary for me to have relationships with others besides my support staff.
+I want friends, but I have a hard time making friends.
+I need to type out everything I want to say or point to letters, and that can take a while.
+I need support staff to help me find places and situations to meet new people and who can help me to make and have friends.
+The support staff has to help me talk to people using my voice output technology.
+The support staff needs to help me write answers and communicate with others, but not to answer for me.
+It is nice to have the help, but it’s also necessary for me to have relationships with others besides my support staff.

-I need to be given opportunity to use my voice output technology on my iPad.
+I need to the opportunity to use my voice output technology on my iPad.

 I get less opportunity to interact with people now that I’m not in school.
-Just using my iPad whenever possible gives me a voice.
-Support staff is nice to give me the opportunity to order in restaurants with my iPad and not just my letter board.
-Nicely, the voice output app on my iPad is my preferred communication method while outside of my house.
+Just using my iPad whenever possible, gives me a voice.
+The support staff will provide me with the opportunity to order in restaurants with my iPad and not just my letter board.
+The voice output app on my iPad is my preferred communication method while outside of my house.

-Nicely, staff needs to have an understanding of my real life goals.
-Having support staff who are justly aware of my short term and long-term goals is important.
-Just having everyone on the same page nicely makes a team run smoothly.
-I think having team meetings really helps remind everyone on the team of my goals.
+The support staff needs to have an understanding of my real-life goals.
+Having support staff who are justly aware of my short term and long-term goals is essential.
+Just having everyone on the same page makes the team run smoothly.
+I think having team meetings helps remind everyone on the team of my goals.
 Having short-term goals followed through on is a big deal and very important to me.
 It truly makes me happy just finishing something I put my great mind to.
-Frankly, it also makes me happy knowing that my great team is following through on what is decided is important to my daily life.
-Nicely, every team member should have seen my Individual Support Plan (ISP) when they start working with me and we should all go over it frankly at every team meeting.
+It also makes me happy knowing that my great team is following through on what we decide is important to my daily life.
+Note: Every team member should have seen my Individual Support Plan (ISP) when they start working with me and we should all go over it at every team meeting.

 Justly having the opportunity to give my input helps me have better days.
-For example, nicely every morning when the schedule for the day is made I have the opportunity to say what I want to do that day and in what order.
-Greatly, it is just a good way to start the day.
-Greatly, routine is important but so is having fun.
-(See JameyLee Nuss’ article about Jeremy’s daily routine).
+For example, every morning when the schedule for the day is made, I have the opportunity to say what I want to do that day and in what order.
+This is a great way to start the day.
+Routine is important, but so is having fun.

-Greatly, support staff needs to be trained on how to be a communication partner, and in inclusion.
-Justly they need to know how to help me in group situations.
-It is not easy when you need a device to communicate and staff must feel comfortable in redirecting interactions to me.
+Every member of the support staff needs to be trained on how to be a communication partner, and in inclusion.
+They also need to know how to help me in group situations.
+It is not easy when you need a device to communicate, and staff must feel comfortable in redirecting interactions with me.
 Also, they need to know how to help others feel comfortable in communicating with me.

-Person-Centered Planning and self-advocacy are important to include in every day life for someone like me.
+Person-Centered Planning and self-advocacy are important to include in everyday life for someone like me.
 Truly, my life has meaning because of these two concepts.
-Greatly, I hope all people are given the opportunity to learn them.
+I hope all people have the opportunity to learn them.